 3. The University Police Department may impound any vehicle that displays a lost or stolen permit.

-Upon registration of a vehicle, a self adhering parking permit sticker will be issued and shall be properly adhered to the bottom right hand corner (passenger side) of the windshield.
-The permit must be affixed upon purchase and not be adhered with any other adhesive material other than the one provided.
-Permits adhered to other surfaces or with adhesive tape will be void and subject to citation.
+Upon registration of a vehicle, a self adhering parking permit sticker will be issued and shall be properly displayed in the bottom right hand corner (passenger side) of the windshield.

 A. On street, parallel parking is permitted in the designated areas along the West Road and East Road.
 On-street parallel parking is not permitted in any other areas of the University regardless of the color of the curb.